woocommerce-connector-help/woocommerce-connector-help.github.io/Source Files/files/pull-webstore-items.md

 You can configure how the WooCommerce Connector is to pull item data from your WooCommerce store into Business Central.

-## To set up the pull of item category data from your WooCommerce store to Business Central
+## To set up the pull of item data from your WooCommerce store to Business Central

 1. Choose ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do"), enter <i>woocommerce connector setup</i>, and then choose the related link.